Should you use a floating CTA?

 Do floating CTAs hurt SEO?

-Can I have more than one floating button?
+Can a page have more than one floating CTA?

 Sources and contextual notes